subaru44k/running_blog_from_scrach/pdf-compress-service/README.md

 Notes
 - Compression defaults are practical; adjust Ghostscript args as needed.
+- For S3 mode, the Lambda execution role must have s3:GetObject and s3:PutObject on your bucket.
-- This image targets Lambda only; no Node dependencies are required.
+- This image targets Lambda; Node dependencies (AWS SDK v3) are included in the image.